vuanhtuan1012/algorithms/README.md

 - **How it shrinks:**
   - When the number of elements is less than or equals a certain fraction of the capacity, *often $\frac{1}{4}$ of the capacity*, the capacity will be reduced. (say $shrinkFactor = \frac{1}{4}$).
   - The array will be shrunk to half of its current size.
   - In summary, the shrink factor is defined by the formula $shrinkFactor = \frac{1}{growthFactor^2}$.
 The shrink process is triggered when the number of elements is less than or equal to $capacity * shrinkFactor$.
-When activated, the array shrinks to a new capacity equal to $capacity * shrinkFactor$.
+When activated, the array shrinks to a new capacity equal to $capacity * shrinkFactor * growthFactor$.

 - **Complexity:**